wiseyestudio00/Hexa-Hysteria-Chart-Reference/Dev_TODO.md

 - [ ] Make Inventory Menu
 ### Player Info UI
 - [ ] Improve it
+### Notify Menu
+- [ ] A bug: Move the page to its top when the message is longer then the menu itself
 ## Stage
 ### Improve Effects
 - [ ] Special FX for the simultaneous note